Cabeda/jecabeda-blog/src/pages/2023/20231125-status_update/index.md

 - [ ] (Optional) Optimize the table for iceberg to only run for new partitions (and enable daily runs)

 ### Presentation

-Gotten all the topics below written but it's basically the skeleton of the presentation.

 - [ ] Intro to the problem
 - [ ] Present the loader to sqlite